 \begin{theorem} Let $D'$ be the minimal resolution of a cusp singularity for which the dual $D$ sits on a rational surface.
 Then for every deformation type of anticanonical pairs $(Y,D)$ and for every class $\lambda\in \mathcal{B}_{\text{\rm{gen}}}\cap \Lambda$, there exists a Type III degeneration of rational surfaces whose general fiber is deformation equivalent to $(Y,D)$ and whose monodromy invariant is $\lambda$ mod $\Gamma(Y,D)$. \end{theorem}

 Though the statements of Theorem \ref{0.2} and Theorem \ref{0.6} are purely algebraic, the method of proof relies on symplectic geometry, and in particular the geometry of Lagrangian torus fibrations.
-There is a naturally defined (singular) integral-affine structure on the dual complex $\Gamma(Y_0)$ of the central fiber of a Type III degeneration of rational surfaces, defined in Section 2.2.
-When $Y_0$ is \textsl{generic}, see Definition \ref{generic}, work of Symington \cite{Symington} allows us to construct a Lagrangian \textsl{almost toric fibration} of a symplectic $4$-manifold with a degenerate symplectic anticanonical divisor $D$: In Section 3.3, we prove that $(X,D)$ and $(Y_t,D_t)$ are naturally diffeomorphic, and that the fiber class of $\mu$ is identified under this diffeomorphism with $\gamma$ while the class $[\omega]$ is identified with $\lambda$.
-Conversely, if one can construct a Lagrangian fibration such that the natural integral-affine structure on the base of $\mu$ admits an appropriate triangulation, then the base is, as an integral-affine manifold, the dual complex of the central fiber of a Type III degeneration.
+There is a naturally defined singular integral-affine structure on the dual complex $\Gamma(Y_0)$ of the central fiber of a Type III degeneration of rational surfaces, defined in Section 2.2.
+When $Y_0$ is \textsl{generic}, see Definition \ref{generic}, work of Symington \cite{Symington} allows us to construct a Lagrangian \textsl{almost toric fibration} of a symplectic $4$-manifold with a degenerate symplectic anticanonical divisor $D$:

+In Section 3.3, we prove that $(X,D)$ and $(Y_t,D_t)$ are naturally diffeomorphic, and that the fiber class of $\mu$ is identified under this diffeomorphism with $\gamma$ while the class $[\omega]$ is identified with $\lambda$.
+The validity of this result is essentially a fluke of two dimensions---the $4$-manifold $(X,D,\omega)$ is the symplectic mirror of the algebraic degeneration $\mathcal{Y}\rightarrow \Delta$ and thus ought to carry a dual Lagrangian torus fibration, but dual fibrations of $2$-tori are diffeomorphic because the inverse transpose of a $2\times 2$ matrix happens to be conjugate to the original matrix.
+Regardless, it is this result which allows us to bound below the number of smoothing components, by bounding below the diffeomorphism types of general fibers $(Y_t,D_t)$.

+The identification of the dual complex $\Gamma(Y_0)$ with the base of a Lagrangian torus fibration also provides a method for constructing smoothings.
+If one can construct a Lagrangian fibration such that the natural integral-affine structure on the base of $\mu$ admits an appropriate triangulation, then the base is, as an integral-affine manifold, the dual complex of the central fiber of a Type III degeneration.